itstorque/itstorque.github.io/_blog_posts/2025_02_05_voronoi_perimeters/index.md

 where $n$ is the number of cells (alternatively, $n^{-1}$ is the mean cell volume).

-The number of planar boundaries are a distance $d$ away from a node can be counted by seeing how many nodes are a distance $2d$ away from the node due to the definition of a Voronoi diagram placing lines halfway between nodes.
+The number of planar boundaries that are a distance $d$ away from a node can be counted by seeing how many nodes are a distance $2d$ away from the node due to the definition of a Voronoi diagram placing lines halfway between nodes.
 This means that we can count the number of surface planes around a node (in a spherical shell spanning radii
 $[x, x+dx)$) by seeing how many other nodes lie in the shell
 $[2x, 2x+2dx)$.
 The average number of boundaries is the integral over the shell with density $1/n$ ($n$ nodes uniformly distributed in volume $1^D$).
-For the 2D case, there is on average $8\pi n x dx$ planes near a distance $x$ away from a node.
+For the 2D case, there are on average $8\pi n x dx$ planes near a distance $x$ away from a node.
 This is showcased in the plot below with 8 random points.

 <center>
 <figure>